AlejandroGispert/casaparticularconchita-frontend/README.md

 # This is the frontend of the room booking app

-I created this booking app to help my growing old parents to manage their room booking requests.
+I created this booking app to help my parents to manage their room booking requests.

 ## Run